-The Columbia Fiction Foundry is pleased to welcome back Greer Hendricks (JRN'94).
+The Columbia Fiction Foundry and CAA Arts Access are pleased to welcome back Greer Hendricks (JRN'94).
 When Greer visited last time she had just left Simon and Schuster, where she was an editor and Vice President.
 This time she comes as a debut novelist.
-The Wife Between Us, co-authored with Sarah Pekkanen, is billed as a psychological thriller and it will be published on January 9 and a week later it was #2 on the New York Times Bestseller list.
+The Wife Between Us, co-authored with Sarah Pekkanen, is billed as both a psychological thriller and a romantic thriller.
+It was published on January 9 and a week later it was #2 on the New York Times Bestseller list.
 Ms. Hendricks will be happy to sign copies of her book though you must bring in your own because they will not be on sale at this event.
 Reservations are required.

 The Wife Between Us